-Definitions and scope - Includes policies or procedures to guide the online publishing of private sector and civil society submissions to government around the development of policy and subsequent government response to these - Includes policies or procedures that guide the use of consultation in the development of food policy - Includes policies or procedures to guide the online publishing of scoping papers, draft and final policies Include policies or procedures to guide public communications around all policies put forward but not progressed International examples - Canada (2016): As a part of Health Canada's Healthy Eating Strategy, to help improve public trust (openness and transparency around stakeholder engagement activities related to healthy eating initiatives beyond formal consultation processes), Health Canada publishes a table of all correspondence, and all meetings with stakeholders with the intent to inform the development of policies, guidance or regulation related to healthy eating initiatives[192]. - Norway (2006): The Freedom of Information Act grants everyone the right of access to case documents, journals and similar registers for any agencies encompassed by the Act.
+- Includes policies or procedures to guide the online publishing of private sector and civil society submissions to government around the development of policy and subsequent government response to these - Includes policies or procedures that guide the use of consultation in the development of food policy - Includes policies or procedures to guide the online publishing of scoping papers, draft and final policies - Include policies or procedures to guide public communications around all policies put forward but not progressed

+- Canada (2016): As a part of Health Canada's Healthy Eating Strategy, to help improve public trust (openness and transparency around stakeholder engagement activities related to healthy eating initiatives beyond formal consultation processes), Health Canada publishes a table of all correspondence, and all meetings with stakeholders with the intent to inform the development of policies, guidance or regulation related to healthy eating initiatives[189]. - Norway (2006): The Freedom of Information Act grants everyone the right of access to case documents, journals and similar registers for any agencies encompassed by the Act.
 The Act applies to all government agencies, municipalities and county authorities.
-The general rule is that access shall be granted, and exceptions to this rule require legal authority prescribed by or pursuant to law[209].
-Context The Government of Canada is a member of the international Open Government Partnership since 2012.
+The general rule is that access shall be granted, and exceptions to this rule require legal authority prescribed by or pursuant to law[206].

+The Government of Canada is a member of the international Open Government Partnership since 2012.
 Membership requires that the government develop and carry out a national action plan every two years, working with members of the public to create the plan, and the results much be tracked to ensure that the government is meeting their commitments outlined in the plan.

-Policy Guidelines on Public Engagement and Consultation by Health Canada (including food Policy details Guidelines on Public Engagement and Consultation by Health Canada (including food policies) Health Canada and the Public Health Agency of Canada (PHAC) have created some specific guidelines for public engagement[210].
+Guidelines on Public Engagement and Consultation by Health Canada (including food policies)

+Health Canada and the Public Health Agency of Canada (PHAC) have created some specific guidelines for public engagement[207].
 These guidelines were last updated in 2019, and serve to strengthen public engagement at HC and PHAC by providing staff with guidance that promotes effectiveness and best practices, and allows for flexibility to address varying needs for conducting engagement.
-However, they remain guidelines and are not Guidelines on Public Engagement and Consultation by Health Canada (including food policies) Health Canada and the Public Health Agency of Canada (PHAC) have created some specific guidelines for public engagement[210].
-These guidelines were last updated in 2019, and serve to strengthen public engagement at HC and PHAC by providing staff with guidance that promotes effectiveness and best practices, and allows for flexibility to address varying needs for conducting engagement.
 However, they remain guidelines and are not mandatory no necessarily always considered in public engagement strategies.

-In addition, Health Canada and PHAC have created the Consultation and Stakeholder Information Management System[211], whereby interested stakeholders can register to receive direct communications regarding Health Canada and PHAC consultations and other health-related information.
-This includes specific areas of interest pertaining to Canada's Food Guide / Nutrition, Food Labelling and Packaging, Food Safety, Food Security and others, as well as Healthy Eating, Obesity / Healthy Weights, Population Health and Guidelines on Public Engagement and Consultation by Health Canada (including food policies) Health Canada and the Public Health Agency of Canada (PHAC) have created some specific guidelines for public engagement[210].
-These guidelines were last updated in 2019, and serve to strengthen public engagement at HC and PHAC by providing staff with guidance that promotes effectiveness and best practices, and allows for flexibility to address varying needs for conducting engagement.
-However, they remain guidelines and are not mandatory no necessarily always considered in public engagement strategies.
-In addition, Health Canada and PHAC have created the Consultation and Stakeholder Information Management System[211], whereby interested stakeholders can register to receive direct communications regarding Health Canada and PHAC consultations and other health-related information.
+In addition, Health Canada and PHAC have created the Consultation and Stakeholder Information Management System[208], whereby interested stakeholders can register to receive direct communications regarding Health Canada and PHAC consultations and other health-related information.
 This includes specific areas of interest pertaining to Canada's Food Guide / Nutrition, Food Labelling and Packaging, Food Safety, Food Security and others, as well as Healthy Eating, Obesity / Healthy Weights, Population Health and others.

-Openness and Transparency in Canada's Healthy Eating Strategy are shared with the public, either via consultation reports or online on the Healthy Eating Strategy Openness and Transparency page.
-During the policy development of the new Canada's food guide, officials from Health Canada's Office of Nutrition Policy and
+Openness and Transparency in Canada's Healthy Eating Strategy

+All correspondence and written consultations responses related to the Healthy Eating Strategy are shared with the public, either via consultation reports or online on the Healthy Eating Strategy Openness and Transparency page.
+During the policy development of the new Canada's food guide, officials from Health Canada's Office of Nutrition Policy and Promotion did not meet with representatives from the food industry[20].

+A Food Policy for Canada

+One of the main guiding principles of the policy is Evidence and Accountability.
+It promotes the development of policies and programs that are evidence-based, transparent, accountable, and results oriented.
+It supports the idea that transparency should guide the implementation process of programs and policies through the sharing data and reports [1]]].